Tosinkoa/DSA-Practice/readme.md

+# Paul's JS Challenges & Practices: Data Structures & Algorithms

-# Traversy JS Challenges: Data Structures & Algorithms
+This sandbox contain my Data Structures & Algorithms Practice.
+And the [70+ JS Challenges: Data Structures & Algorithms Course](https://www.traversymedia.com/javascript-challeges) was created by Brad Traversy.

-This is the sandbox for my [70+ JS Challenges: Data Structures & Algorithms Course](https://www.traversymedia.com/javascript-challeges).
-Just about all of the concepts that are included, also exist in other languages.
-So, if you are not a JavaScript developer, you can still follow along and learn from this course/repo.

-This course/repo goes over everything from basic loop challenges, high order array methods, recursion, time & space complexity, data structures such as stacks, queues, linked lists, trees, graphs, and we touch on sorting algorithms like bubble sort, insertion and merge sort.
-You should already know the basics of JavaScript before doing any of the challenges or taking the course.
+This course/repo goes over everything from basic loop challenges, high order array methods, recursion, time & space complexity, data structures such as stacks, queues, linked lists, trees, graphs, and sorting algorithms like bubble sort, insertion and merge sort.

-Please do not make any PRs to this repo as it goes along with a specific course.
-I may open another one for student solutions and new challenges.

 ## File Structure

 Each folder includes:

 - `readme.md` - The challenge/code instructions.
 This also includes hints, tests and a dropdown with the solution code as well as the explanation of the solution code.
-- `[name].js` - This is your working file.
-It has the name of the function and the function is exported.
-No parameters are passed to the function.
-That is up to you to add.
-- `[name]-run.js` - File to run the code manually.
-The function is already imported and called with expected parameters.
+- `[name].js` - In this file is where I've added my own solutions and and rewrite the course solutions.
+Functions in this files can sometimes be empty and this is because am yet to reach the challenge part.
 - `[name]-solution.js` The solution code with heavy commenting.
 Some challenges have multiple solutions.
 If you want the solution without comments, look in the `readme.md` file.
-- `[name]-test.js` - Jest tests for the solution code.
-You will need to rename this file to `[name].test.js` to run the tests.
+- `[name].test.js` - Jest tests for the solution code.
+Sometimes can be in this format `[name].test-js` and thats because I am still working on other challenges

 ## Learning Modules/Lessons

 Some lessons/modules are not challenges, they are more like mini-lessons.
-I don't just throw you a challenge using a new concept (Trees, Stacks, Bubble Sorts, etc) without explaining it first.
-I try to explain the concept and then give you a challenge to practice or implement it.
-So some folders will not have a challenge, just a readme file.

 ## Running Tests

-In order for the Jest tests to run, you need to rename the test file to `[name].test.js`.
-For example, if you are working on the `hello-world` challenge, you need to rename the `hello-world-test.js` file to `hello-world.test.js`.
-This is because Jest looks for files with the `.test.js` extension.

 Run the command `npm run test` from the root directory and it will run all the tests.

-## These Don't Have to be "Challenges"

-Some people, such as myself are not great at doing this stuff off the top of their head.
-Even though most of the code is setup as a challenge, you can certainly just follow along with the course and/or just study the solutions and learn from them.

-You can use the tests to see if your code passes, but use the `run` files to run the code manually.
-This is so that you can experiment, console.log, etc.

 ## Getting Started

 1. Clone the repo
 2. Run `npm install`
 3. Run `npm run test` to run the tests.
-Again, you will need to rename the test files and replace the `-test` with `.test` to run the tests.

 ## Index of Challenges/Lessons

 #### 01. Basic Challenges 1

 These are mostly challenges that have to do with loops, conditionals, and string manipulation.
-I do not go over fundamentals like "what is a for loop".
-You should already know the basics of JavaScript.

 1. [Hello World Test Challenge](./01-basic-challenges-1/01-hello-world/readme.md)
 2. [Get Sum Test Challenge](./01-basic-challenges-1/02-get-sum/readme.md)